 Office Spaces: If you work in an open environment, it is important that employees are practicing social distancing and maintain at least 6 feet distance from co-workers.
 It may be necessary to reconfigure workspaces to adhere to this guideline.
 Modifications to support this distancing could include placement of visual cues such as floor decals, colored tape, or signs to indicate to individuals where they should stand while waiting.
 Directing the flow of traffic in and out of spaces can also aid in distancing.
 Offices may want to place one-way directional signage for large open workspaces with multiple through-ways to increase distance between employees moving through the space.
 Rearranging furniture may be necessary to achieve proper distancing.
 Not every space will have the same ability to operate in the same way.
-Decisions should be coordinated with campus facilities and area Vice Presidents.
+Decisions should be coordinated with campus facilities and area vice presidents.

 Office Cleaning: Frequent disinfecting of common and high-traffic areas must become the new norm as Carthage works to return to in-person operations.
 Cleaning supplies will be provided by facilities for use.
-It is important to clean and disinfect frequently touched surfaces (e.g., door handles, counters, common areas between use as much as possible.
+It is important to clean and disinfect frequently touched surfaces (e.g., door handles, counters, common areas between use as much as possible).
 Members of the EVS staff will be doing their due diligence, but it will be important that each office develop a routine for high-touch areas.

 Masks/Face Coverings: Additionally, employees should wear a face mask or face covering at all times while in a shared workspace/room.
-Masks/face coverings should also be used when inside any common areas where others are present, including hallways, bathrooms, break rooms, conference rooms, and other meeting locations where distancing cannot be maintained.
+Masks/face coverings should also be used when inside any common areas where others are present; including hallways, bathrooms, break rooms, conference rooms, and other meeting locations where distancing cannot be maintained.
 This is for the safety of yourself, your coworkers, and the students that we interact with on a daily basis.
 Each Carthage employee will be issued one reusable face mask from Human Resources.
 Employees are also able to bring their own preferred mask/face covering.
 It will be the responsibility of the employee to properly care for masks/face coverings they are utilizing and supplement if additional masks are warranted.
 Human Resources will let employees know when masks are available for pick-up.

 In-person meetings are limited to the restrictions of local, state, and federal orders and should not exceed 50 percent of a room’s capacity, assuming individuals can still maintain 6 feet of separation for social distancing requirements.
 Departments should remove or rearrange chairs and tables or add visual cue marks in meeting rooms to support social distancing practices between attendees.
-At the moment the Kenosha Kick-start plan limits gatherings to no more than 10 people.
+At the moment, the Kenosha Kickstart plan limits gatherings to no more than 10 people.

 Personal Workspaces: Due to limited staffing and increased demands for cleaning/sanitizing, EVS staff will be focused on cleaning in the most critical areas of campus.
 All staff will be responsible for cleaning their personal office spaces.
 The EVS team will equip offices and departments with sanitizing supplies (wipes or sprays and rags) and care should be taken to wipe down commonly used surfaces (desk surfaces, telephones, keyboards, door handles, etc.) before starting work each day.
 It is also advised that employees do not transport any unnecessary items to and from the workplace as to reduce exposure to contaminated surfaces.
 Additionally, employees in offices will need to determine if trash receptacles are full to collect the bags, tie them and place them in the hallway outside the office suite door for pick up from an EVS staff member.
 They should also insert the new trash bag.
 If an office area needs to be vacuumed, please submit a work order through Schooldude.

 Meals and Break Rooms: Employees should wash their hands thoroughly before and after eating to reduce the potential transmission of the virus.
 If dining on campus, employees should wear their mask or face covering until they are ready to eat and then replace it afterward.
 Campus eating establishments must meet requirements to allow at least 6 feet of distance between each individual, including lines and seating arrangements.
-Staff are encouraged to eat in less populated areas if this is reasonable for your situation.
-It is best to eat meals in private workstations where ever possible.
-We ask that employees adhere to 6ft of distancing in staff lounges.
+Staff are encouraged to eat in less populated areas if it is reasonable for your situation.
+It is best to eat meals in private workstations whenever possible.
+We ask that employees adhere to 6 feet of distancing in staff lounges.
 Signs will be posted to remind individuals of this requirement.
 Please remember to wipe your area with sanitizing wipes after you are finished with your meal.
-Additionally, due to the high volume of students that need to eat over the lunch hour, in particular, we ask that employees not eat in the general student dining spaces to help accommodate students.
+Additionally, due to the high volume of students who need to eat over the lunch hour, in particular, we ask that employees not eat in the general student dining spaces to help accommodate students.